Itinerant magnetism in the triangular lattice Hubbard model at half-doping: Application to twisted transition-metal dichalcogenides

 We use DMRG to obtain ground states on small systems (a 36-site triangular flake, a 48-site hexagonal flake, and a finite cylinder).
 The results indicate strong coupling ferromagnetism and demonstrate the challenges of studying the possibility of SDW orders at weaker interactions on small system sizes.
-Our simulations explicitly conserve charge U$(1)$, spin SU$(2)$ and transverse momentum (for cylinders.)~\cite{McCulloch_2007,PhysRevB.93.155139}.
+Our simulations explicitly conserve charge U$(1)$, spin SU$(2)$ ~\cite{McCulloch_2007,SciPostPhys.14.3.052}; transverse momentum~\cite{PhysRevB.93.155139} conservation is additionally used as validation for cylinder data.
 Broken-symmetry phases are identified by measuring the spin polarization $S_{z}$ and correlation functions.
-The calculated $S_{z}$ per site as a function of $U$ [Fig.~\ref{fig:TN32}(a)] is quite different for different geometries, but the critical $U$'s to reach full polarization are in reasonable agreement ($U=16 \pm 2$).
-This difference is not very surprising because most large-scale spin textures found in HF do not fit well on the moderately sized DMRG systems.
+The calculated $S_{z}$ per site as a function of $U$ [Fig.~\ref{fig:TN32}(a)] is quite different for different geometries, but the critical $U$'s to reach full polarization are in reasonable agreement ($U=17 \pm 4$).
+This difference is not very surprising because most large-scale spin textures found in HF do not fit well on moderately sized DMRG systems.
 The DMRG results are therefore consistent with the existence of large-scale spin textures in the thermodynamic limit.
 The estimate for the critical interaction strength for a homogeneous order such as ferromagnetism, on the other hand, is probably less sensitive to finite-size effects.
 The finite-size limitations can also already be estimated at the HF level.
-In HF studies on similar small system sizes as used in DMRG, spin textures that emerges on large systems are also absent.
+In HF studies on similar small system sizes as used in DMRG, spin textures that emerge on large systems are also absent.
 However, the deviation of the critical $U$ for ferromagnetism is smaller than $20\%$ relative to larger system sizes.
-We note that evidence for ferromagnetism at high $U$ has previously also been obtained in small-system data of a simplified $t-J$ model ~\cite{YeRan}, and of a Hubbard model at intermediate temperatures~\cite{QMCTLHM,Xu2023}.
+We note that evidence for ferromagnetism at high $U$ for similar fillings has previously also been obtained in small-system data of a simplified $t-J$ model ~\cite{YeRan}, and of a Hubbard model~\cite{DMFTTLHM,Xu2023,PhysRevB.107.235105, morera2023high}.